-Note: This chapter only describes basic configurations.
-Refer to the Oracle Database 10g Administrator's Guide for UNIX Systems, Oracle Database Platform Guide for Microsoft Windows (32-Bit), and the product administration and tuning guides for more detailed configuration and tuning information.
+Note: This chapter describes only basic configurations.
+Refer to Oracle Database 10g Administrator's Guide for UNIX Systems, and the product administration and tuning guides for more detailed configuration and tuning information.

 Required Post-Installation Tasks

 You must perform the following tasks after completing your installation: